traycerai/community/README.md

 2. Click on the gear icon at the top.
 3. Modify the settings as needed.

-#### Execution Mode
+#### Auto Analysis

-Specifies how Traycer triggers analysis of files.
+Controls whether Traycer automatically analyzes your code as you work.

-1. **Auto:** (Default) Traycer continuously tracks your activities and performs analysis in real-time as you write and modify your code.
+1. **Enabled:** (Pro users only) Traycer continuously tracks your activities and performs analysis in real-time as you write and modify your code.
 Analysis is triggered automatically by events such as saving your work.

-2. **Manual:** Users have full control over when the analysis runs.
+2. **Disabled:** Users have full control over when the analysis runs.
 You can trigger the analysis process manually at specific points in your development workflow, either for the entire file or only for recent changes.

 #### Comment Indicator